+Task: For a given triangle ABC find the

+point D for which the sum of the

+distances from the vertices A, B, C to C

+D is minimal.

+D \

+A B

+File: OkExamples\OKG_SketchEditor\OkEditEx_7.p

-Task: For a given triangle ABC find the point D for which the sum of the distances from the vertices A, B, C to D is minimal.
-File: OkExamples\OKG_SketchEditor\OkEditEx_7.p Strategy: Given a triangle ABC and an arbitrary point D we measure the lengths of AD, BD, and CD.
+Strategy: Given a triangle ABC and an arbitrary point D we measure the lengths of AD, BD, and CD.

 Then we calculate the sum of these distances.
-We let OK Geometry to move the point D around to a position where the sum of distances to the vertices is minimal.
+We let OK Geometry to move the point D

+around to a position where the sum of f distances to the vertices is minimal.
 Procedure /Step Sketch Editor command Comment 1 Shape Triangle Action Label all Point[Point Draw a triangle.
 Label the vertices A,B,C. Draw and arbitrary point D. 2 Number Distance to object Measure the distance from D to A. Point to the two points.
 Name the parameter DistanceAD.
 In the same way measure DistanceBD and DistanceCD.
 In the next step we shall calculate the sum of the three measured distances.
 3 Number Value,expr Click first on DistanceAD.
 In the information row appears [DistanceAD].
 Then click on the + key on the keyboard.
 Click on the DistanceBD.
 Repeat this also for DistanceCD In the information row appears [DistanceAD] + [DistanceBD] + [DistanceCD].
 Click on the red coloured OK to enter this expression.
 Name the result Sum_AD_BD_CD.
 In the next step we let OK Geometry move around the point D so that Sum_AD_BD_CD attains a minimal value.
 4 Advanced Optimisation Optimisation In order to optimise the value of the parameter below, you will select a point in the construction to be moved around (possibly costrained to a chosen object).
-Parameter Sum_AD_BD_CD Optimise for Constraints for objects maximum target value 6.787 OK Advanced Cancel In the form that appears: Select minimum (Optimise for), Uncheck the Constraints option, since D is not restricted to an object (line, circle, conic).
+Parameter Sum_AD_BD_CD Optimise for Constraints for objects Fast method (local, less reliable) C maximum C target value 6.787 OK Advanced Cancel In the form that appears: Select minimum (Optimise for), Uncheck the Constraints option, since D is not restricted to an object (line, circle, conic).
 Prefer the Fast method .
 In case the results are not as expected try with the option unchecked.
-Select the parameter to be optimised, i.e. Sum_AD_BD_CD.
+Select the parameter to be optimised, i.e. Sum_AD_BD_CD .
 Then click OK in the information line.
 Pick the point to be moved around (D).
-The point D is appears on new position (Figure 10).
+The point D is appears on new position (Figure 11).
 Note, if one of the angles is bigger than 120 deg. the point D is positioned behind one of the vertices.
-Suggestion s for the analysis than 120 degrees). e Fermat point (if all the interior angles are less property of Fermat's point.
-Note that the property rmutation of labels ABC.
+Suggestion s for the The point D assumes the position of th than 120 degrees). e Fermat point (if all the interior angles are less analysis Use Observe to find the characteristic property of Fermat's point.
+Note that the property should be invariant under the cyclic permutation of labels ABC.
 Note.
-Optimisation reduces the reliabi lity of observational results.
+Optimisation reduces the reliab ility of observational results.